Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

-As for experiments on ImageNet1k\cite{deng2009imagenet}, and ImageNet1k-C\cite{hendrycks2019benchmarking} datasets, we use ResNeXt50\cite{xie2017aggregated} as the baseline network for the Pixmix-based\cite{hendrycks2022pixmix} robust training.
-We denote "ResNeXt50-k5-WMCG-nb9" as the network created by replacing the $3\times 3$ convolution layer with WMCG-CNN of the $5\times 5$ FB basis size and each convolutional filter using $9$ basis.
+We use ResNeXt50\cite{xie2017aggregated} as the baseline network for the Pixmix-based\cite{hendrycks2022pixmix} robust training.
+We denote "ResNeXt50-WMCG" as the network created by replacing the $3\times 3$ convolution layer with WMCG-CNN of the $5\times 5$ FB basis size and each convolutional filter using $9$ bases.
 The neural networks are trained with the same strategy in Pixmix\cite{hendrycks2022pixmix}.
 All the neural networks are trained from scratch to compare the sample efficiency and convergence speed of different networks.

 In addition, we test our methods with the recently proposed ConvNeXt network model\cite{liu2022convnet} on ImageNet40 and ImageNet1k datasets.
 We use ConvNeXt-S as the baseline network.
-We denote "ConvNeXt-S-k7-WMCG-nb49" as the network created by replacing all the $7\times 7$ convolution layer with WMCG-CNN of the $7\times 7$ FB basis size and each convolutional filter using $49$ basis.
+We denote "ConvNeXt-S-WMCG" as the network created by replacing all the $7\times 7$ convolution layer with WMCG-CNN of the $7\times 7$ FB basis size and each convolutional filter using $49$ bases.
 The training on both datasets is in the same way as described in \cite{liu2022convnet}, where the neural networks are trained for 300 epochs using an AdamW optimizer.
 Similar to \cite{liu2022convnet}, the top 1 and top 5 accuracies are considered.